input-output-hk/nixops-wg-links/README.md

 * The python code is type checked with [mypy](https://mypy.readthedocs.io/en/stable/).
 * The python code is style checked with [flake8](https://flake8.pycqa.org/en/latest/).
 * The nix code is formatted with [nixfmt](https://hackage.haskell.org/package/nixfmt).
-* For additional information on nixops and plugins, see the main NixOps[repo](https://github.com/NixOS/nixops) and the Nixops [Read the Docs](https://nixops.readthedocs.io/en/latest/index.html).
+* For additional information on nixops and plugins, see the main NixOps [repo](https://github.com/NixOS/nixops) and the Nixops [Read the Docs](https://nixops.readthedocs.io/en/latest/index.html).